 Uninsured and Healthcare Access

-The Adams County Uninsured and Healthcare Access Response and Recovery Team is working to ensure uninsured residents have access to healthcare and other needs during the COVID-19 crisis.
-This includes identifying policy and system shifts that may be needed, and providing an avenue for clear, concise information and aid in real-time.
+The Adams County Support for the Unemployed and Future Workforce Response and Recovery Team is focused on supporting residents currently experiencing unemployment due to the COVID-19 Crisis to connect with existing and available jobs, as well as considering what future jobs will look like and how to support Adams County residents to fill them during recovery.
+This includes identifying and lifting policy and system shifts that may be needed, and providing a space for clear, concise information and aid in real-time.

 Uninsured and Healthcare Access Response & Recovery Team Membership and Roles

 Brittany Morris Saunders